mnemnion/JLpeg.jl/docs/src/index.md

 This is somewhat at variance with [doctrine](@extref `Base.hash`), but we feel it's the correct choice here.

-Let's trying indexing our match:
+This is the iteration interface for our match:

 ```jldoctest baddate
 julia> date[:day]